Padua Italian Studies Program (Summer)

 CAS LI 355: Migrant Italian Literature

+(Prerequisite: four semesters of college-level Italian.)
 Study of contemporary Italian literature emerging from Italy’s immigrant populations and non-native Italian speakers.
 Explores how these works engage with the “Italian experience” and forge a new Italian identity.
 Includes guest visits from contemporary authors.
 Taught in Italian.
 Syllabus

 CAS LI 459/RN459: Primo Levi and the Holocaust in Italy